 The Thomas Pages homepage

-The Gift of Teacher
+The Spirit's Gift of Teacher

 Bible

-Gift of the Holy Spirit is supernatural equipment to serve the people of God.
+Every Gift of the Holy Spirit is supernatural equipment to serve the people of God.

-The fact that this same term is also used for a human occupation does not blur the distinction between the natural and the supernatural function, for Jesus made it clear that the world (those who do not know Him) cannot receive the Spirit of God (Jn.14:17).
-So, this gift is not simply a God-blessed natural aptitude to teach.
+that this same term is also used for a human occupation does not blur the distinction between the natural and the supernatural function, for Jesus made it clear that the world (those who do not know Him) cannot receive the Spirit of God (Jn.14:17).

-is this supernatural spiritual gift needed to qualify anyone as an 'elder' or spiritual leader in Christ's Church, for – 'apt to teach' (1 Tim.3:2) – is a reference to that person's natural ability.
+Nor is this supernatural spiritual gift needed to qualify anyone as an 'elder' or spiritual leader in Christ's Church, for – 'apt to teach' (1 Tim.3:2) – is a reference to that person's natural ability.

-As
+As the

 Yet, this does not limit the Lord in any way, for Saul/Paul originally left Antioch for Cyprus simply with the recognised spiritually-gifted ministry of Teacher on that most significant first missionary journey, before he received the spiritual gift of apostle at Paphos on Cyprus.